 A user written model is any model that is not a standard Siemens PSS/E library model.
 When no compatible PSS/E standard dynamics model(s) can be used to represent the dynamics of a device, accurate and appropriate user written models can be used, if accepted by ERCOT and the DWG after being tested for compatibility with the flat start cases.

-User-written models for the dynamic equipment and associated data can be in either dynamic model source code or dynamic model object code or dynamic linked library (dll).
+User-written models for the dynamic equipment and associated data may be in dynamic model source code, dynamic model object code, or Dynamic Linked Library (DLL) format.

-User-written source code, object code, and parameters must be updated for PSS/E version changes per section 3.1.1 or as requested by the DWG and/or ERCOT.
+User-written source code, object code, and parameters must be updated for PSS/E version changes per Section 3.1.1 or as requested by the DWG and/or ERCOT.
 The preferred User-written model format for PSS/E version 33 or later is the DLL format.

 Models requiring allocation of bus numbers shall be compatible with the ERCOT bus numbering system, and shall allow the user to determine the allocation of the bus numbers.